sanskrit/raw_etexts_english/blogs/manasataramgini/2013-04-15_the-euro-american-academic-system-few-more-thoughts.md

 +++
-title = "The Euro-American academic system: few morexa0thoughts"
+title = "The Euro-American academic system: few more thoughts"

 +++
 [The neglect of human